White House says it will end key Obamacare subsidies to insurers

 And it said most people would pay net premiums for nongroup insurance similar to or less than what they would have paid otherwise over the next decade, after taking premium tax credits into account.

-In Thursday night's statement, the White House said, "The bailout of insurance companies through these unlawful payments is yet another example of how the previous administration abused taxpayer dollars and skirted the law to prop up a broken system."
+In Thursday night's statement, the White House said: "The bailout of insurance companies through these unlawful payments is yet another example of how the previous administration abused taxpayer dollars and skirted the law to prop up a broken system," The White House said.

 It said that "Congress needs to repeal and replace the disastrous Obamacare law and provide real relief to the American people."